Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is a purpose of the 'relationship management' practice?
+### Which is a purpose of the Relationship Management practice?

 - [x] To identify, analyze, monitor, and continually improve links with stakeholders.
 - [ ] To systematically observe services and service components.